Frequently Asked Questions

 What does AKFC do in Canada?

 AKFC provides a range of opportunities for Canadians from coast to coast to help unlock opportunity around the world.
-We hold diverse events – such as exhibitions, interactive workshops, and speaker series – that enable the public to learn about global development.
+We hold events – such as exhibitions and interactive workshops – that enable the public to learn about global development.
 AKFC’s youth fellowship program has launched global careers for 500 promising young Canadian professionals, and our technical assistance programs help strengthen and channel Canadian skills and expertise to support our work overseas.
 Targeted activities and resources promote learning and exchange within the Canadian development sector, and provide tools for educators to incorporate global issues into their classrooms.